kaaengine/kaa/docs/reference/transitions.rst

     Use this transition to create a delay between transitions in a sequence.

-    The :code:`duration` paramter is a number of miliseconds.
+    The :code:`duration` parameter is a number of seconds.

     See the `Examples`_ sections for more information.